AdamSobieski/Argumentation/Documents/Templates.md

 Templates could be of use for producing diagrams, visual representations of arguments.

 Text, markup, and knowledge graphs can all be transformed into argument diagrams.
-Templates for text, markup, and knowledge graphs could be of use for producing content which could be transformed into argument diagrams.
+Templates for text, markup, and knowledge graphs, then, could be of use for producing content which can be transformed into argument diagrams.

 ## Multipart MIME